 To qualify as a commercial pilot, you need to complete both theoretical and aircraft flight training.
 The Airline Transport Pilot Licence (ATPL) Theory is an important part of this instruction and covers various topics, such as meteorology, the principles of flight and navigation.

 Few commercial flight schools offer ATPL theory as a residential course, with many offering distance learning or a part-time solution.
-We offer ATPL Theory as a full-time or 'residential' course where all subjects are taught in a classroom environment.
+We offer ATPL Theory as a full-time course where all subjects are taught in a classroom environment.

 This type of training offers a number of benefits over distance learning; training in a classroom allows students to ask specific questions of the instructor whilst also learning at the same pace of their classmates.
 There is also the benefit of periodic one to one reviews with an instructor throughout the training.
 These offer the perfect opportunity to reflect on an individual’s performance and share any praise or concerns about upcoming subjects or exams.